CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Lightning Bolts Spoilers</b></summary>
 <br>
 <p><b>A general note on hit point conditional bonuses: </b> Your current hit points are always evaluated before performing an ability, or before suffering any damage.
-For example, for Numb the Pain (top), your hp are evaluated before you suffer any damage for the damage reduction ability.</p>
+For example, for Numb the Pain (1, top), your hp are evaluated before you suffer any damage for the damage reduction ability.
+Note that some actions, like Seeing Red (5, top) put an ability divider after self-damage.
+Anything following the self-damage will refer to your new HP value.</p>

+<p><b>Is half my maximum hit point value rounded up, or down?</b> While you should normally have an even number of hit points, if it doesn't specify, don't round it in either direction.</p>

+<p><b>Flurry of Axes (6, top) - Can I use range-increasing items on this action?</b> No; this is not a ranged attack, and has no range value.</p>

+<p><b>For my Just a Scratch (2-check) perk, does this Attack 2 need to be at melee?<b> No; it can target the attacker, even at range.
+It is still considered a melee attack.</p>

+<p><b>Can you explain Taunt, the three-check perk?
+Can I skip certain enemies when I use it?</b> The perk makes sure your Retaliate actions can only rarely be wasted, by forcing enemies you're adjacent to, to make Attack +0 (that is, a melee attack at their default attack value), targeting you.
+As with all instances of targeting "all", you can choose to target less than "all" enemies.</p>

 </details>
 <br>